shines-lab/shines-lab.github.io/_news/announcement_2.md

 inline: false
 ---

-We have regular openings for undegrad, graduate students, Interested candidates are welcome to contact Dr.Lin with your CV and transcripts.
+We have regular openings for undegrad and graduate students.
+Interested candidates are welcome to contact Dr.Lin with your CV and transcripts.

 ***